-GLS received a grant from Division of International Studies to carry out a seminar series on "Reconceptualizing the Role of Law in Human Rights.
+GLS received a grant from the International Division to carry out a seminar series on "Reconceptualizing the Role of Law in Human Rights.
 While the legalization of human rights has yielded a powerful political tool, this paradigm has obscured from view how law works on the ground, outside the purview of formal legal institutions and de-emphasizes the more aspirational, and controversial, aspects of human rights discourse.
 One approach is to move away from the formal legal realm, encompassing studies of law and human rights in everyday life as well as examining how the discourse of law and rights interacts with other discourses.
 Another approach is to explore the historical and political nature of human rights law and practice itself.
 Yet another is to examine how, despite the dominance of the right/violation paradigm, legal institutions are suffused with social and political rights, revealing law’s counter-hegemonic use and potential.

 In order to explore these issues the Global Legal Studies Center organized a workshop in December 2009 on the theme “”Reconceptualizing Law and Human Rights” which brought together a group of scholars in the fields of political science, anthropology, history, law and political theory.
 The main focus was on the development of new approaches to the empirical study of law and human rights.
 While several alternative approaches to human rights were proposed including the vulnerability/resilience framework and a common sense approach, everyone still believed that these approaches would supplement, rather than supplant the right/violation paradigm.
 Everyone agreed that, despite its shortcomings, the legal framework still played a critical role in protecting human rights.
 It was also pointed out that the human rights legal framework facilitated the protection of rights in other areas such as the environment at international, regional and national levels.
 The international human rights framework has also influenced regional regimes such as the Inter-American System of Human Rights which, in turn, has influenced national institutions, particularly the judiciary.
 Moreover, international human rights law has become a great tool in the hands of civil society groups which have regularly used these standards in litigation as well as in their advocacy work.
 They have also lobbied for the reform of national laws to conform to international human rights standards.